NouemanKHAL/codecrafters-docker-go/README.md

 # Running your program locally

+Since you'll need to use linux-specific syscalls in this challenge, we'll run your code _inside_ a docker container.

 ``` sh
 docker build -t my_docker .
 docker run --cap-add="SYS_ADMIN" my_docker run some_image /usr/local/bin/docker-explorer echo hey
 ```

+(remember to re-run `docker build` each time you make changes to your code!)

 # Passing the first stage

 CodeCrafters runs tests when you do a `git push`.
 Make an empty commit and push